DSI2I: Dense Style for Unpaired Image-to-Image Translation: Related Work

 \section{Related Work}

 \RotText[1]{\rotatebox{90}{\parbox{2cm}{ #1}}}

 Our method primarily relates to three lines of research: Image-to-image (I2I) translation, Style Transfer, and Semantic Correspondence.
-Our main source of inspiration is I2I research as it deals with content preservation and translation fidelity.
+Our main source of inspiration is I2I research as it deals with content preservation and domain fidelity.
 However, we borrow concepts from Style Transfer when it comes to adopting exemplar style and evaluating stylistic accuracy.
-Furthermore, our approach to swapping styles across semantically relevant parts of different images can be related to semantic correspondence.
+Furthermore, our approach to swapping styles across semantically relevant parts of different images is related to semantic correspondences.